We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 For subsequent orders, 1-800 Contacts will save your prescription information in your account.

 The ordering process itself is pretty simple.
-You’ll select the contact lens brand that you typically use, and enter the prescription numbers listed as your OS (left eye) and DS (right eye).
+You’ll select the contact lens brand that you typically use, and enter the prescription numbers listed as your OS (left eye) and OD (right eye).
 You may also need to note in your order if you have astigmatism.

 Then, you’ll enter in your doctor’s information and place your order.
 Once you’ve ordered, 1-800 Contacts will confirm your prescription and process your order for shipment.
-If you have a copy of your prescription, you can simply submit a photo of it along with your order using the website’s automated system.
+If you have a copy of your prescription, you can submit a photo of it along with your order using the website’s automated system.

 If you have vision insurance, you’ll need to enter in that information, too.
 1-800 Contacts accepts most major forms of vision insurance.